-The financial highlights table below is intended to help you understand the Fund's financial performance for the period since the Fund's inception.
+The financial highlights table below is intended to help you understand the Fund's (and the Predecessor Fund's) financial performance for the period since the Predecessor Fund's inception.
 Certain information reflects financial results for a single Share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and other distributions).
 This information has been derived from the Fund's financial statements, which have been audited by PwC, whose report, along with the Fund's financial statements, is included in the Fund's Annual Report for the fiscal year ended August 31, 2020, which is available upon request.
+The Fund has adopted the financial and performance history of its Predecessor Fund as a result of a reorganization.
+Accordingly, the financial information presented for the Fund for the fiscal period ended prior to 2019 is that of the Predecessor Fund and has been audited by the prior independent registered public accounting firm of the Predecessor Fund.